openhab/openhab-addons/bundles/org.openhab.binding.panasonicbdp/README.md

 **Supported Blu-ray models:** DMP-BDT110, DMP-BDT210, DMP-BDT310, DMP-BDT120, DMP-BDT220, DMP-BDT320, DMP-BBT01 & DMP-BDT500.
 **Supported UHD models:** DP-UB420/424, DP-UB820/824 & DP-UB9000/9004.

-**Please Note:** The player must be on the same IP subnet as the openHAB server for this binding to function.
+**Please note:** The player must be on the same IP subnet as the openHAB server for this binding to function.
 If the connection to the player originates from a different subnet, 404 response errors are sent in response to all requests.

 To enable network remote control of the Blu-ray model players, configure the following settings: